puppetlabs/puppet-docs/source/puppet/4.10/services_commands_windows.markdown

 The installer adds Puppet's commands to the PATH.
 After installing, you can run them from any **command prompt (cmd.exe)** or **PowerShell prompt.**

-You may have to open a new command prompt after installing; any processes that were already running before you ran the installer will not pick up the changed PATH value.
+Be sure to open a new command prompt after installing; any processes that were already running before you ran the installer will not pick up the changed PATH value.

 ## Running With Administrator Privileges